MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 *  Move method/member links out from API Ref section to below the examples that use them.

 *  Delete section:
-   Example: Adding and removing menuitems for the default context menu Place separated code listings into sections:
+   Example: Adding and removing menu items for the default context menu Place separated code listings into sections:
-   Example: Adding custom menuitems to a default context menu
+   Example: Adding custom menu items to a default context menu
-   Example: Removing menuitems from a default context menu for the C++ listing & the C# listing.
+   Example: Removing menu items from a default context menu for the C++ listing & the C# listing.

 *  Add C# code listing in section: